flakes/mirc_fish_10/README.md

 the previous solution.
 And it's open source, pretty cool, he?

-You can report bugs at http://github.com/flakes/mirc_fish_10/issues or ask for help in the old FiSH.dll's forums: http://fish.secure.la/forum/ Please don't message me on IRC.
+You can report bugs at http://github.com/flakes/mirc_fish_10/issues or ask for help in #fish10 on EFNet.

 If you are an IRC enthusiast like I am, you should also check out ZNC, the best bouncer software available: http://en.znc.in/